devpankajmishra/git-learning/help.md

 \
 unstageing all staging file

-5=> git commit -m "added index and style file"
+5.1=> git commit -m "added index and style file"
 \
 -m ---- add a meaningful message
 2 file changed, 12 insertions(+) ----- total no of code added/updated

+5.2=> git commit --amend -m "added index.htm and style.css file"
+\
+it will override the existing commit message

 <!-- NOTE log (NORMAL AND CONDENSED) -->